 Denver Health is an integrated healthcare system in the public sector.
-We are an acute care hospital of 525 beds.
 Denver Health has one of the largest and oldest Community Health Services in the United States.
-Last year there were nearly 400,000 outpatient visits, including nearly 100,000 kids.
-We provide the medical home for 40% of the children in Denver County.
-Integrated care means children have one registration, one medical record, and one medical staff, whether an outpatient or inpatient basis.
+The hospital has been in operation for more that 150 years and its commnity clinics for over 45 years.
+Last year there were nearly 400,000 outpatient visits, including nearly 100,000 pediatric visits.
+Denver Health provides the medical home for 40% of the children in Denver County.

 Denver Health is also a Level I Trauma Center.
-The pre-hospital care through EMS is directed from the Emergency Department.
-We have a school to train Paramedics.
-We are the Denver School-Based Clinics, with 15 clinics operating in high risk schools.
-Through the Rocky Mountain Drug and Poison Center, toxicology consults and poison control services are provided throughout Colorado and several other states.
+Pre-hospital care provided by Denver County EMS is directed by the Emergency Department.
+Denver Health also operates the Denver School-Based Clinics, with 15 clinics operating in high risk schools, as well as the Rocky Mountain Drug and Poison Center, providing toxicology consultants and poison control services for Colorado and surrounding states.

-The Public Health Department provides services for disease control and prevention including Immunizations, Tuberculosis, STD and HIV clinics.
-Non-medical detox is provided at Denver Cares.
+The Public Health Department provides services for disease control and prevention including immunizations, Tuberculosis, STD and HIV clinics.
+Non-medical detox services are provided at Denver Cares.
 There are inpatient adolescent and adult psychiatry units and a Psychiatry Emergency Room.

-In 2006, the hospital opened it’s new beautiful pavilion dedicated to the health of women and children.
-This wing houses the Pediatrics Services which includes the general inpatient ward, Pediatric ICU, Newborn Nursery, and NICU.
+In 2006, the hospital opened a new pavilion dedicated to the health of women and children.
+This wing houses the Pediatrics services which include the general inpatient ward, Pediatric ICU, Newborn Nursery, and NICU.
 The hospital also has a dedicated Pediatric Emergency Department.
-Our faculty are Generalists, who are dedicated to provide care for the underserved and who enjoy teaching in a community-based Pediatric program.
+Denver Health faculty are generalists, who are dedicated to providing care for the underserved and who enjoy teaching in a community-based Pediatric program.

 Denver Health provides an invaluable educational experience.
-We believe the combination of a modern tertiary Children’s Hospital and a Community Program is an excellent way to train Pediatricians.
+We believe the combination of a modern tertiary care Children’s Hospital and a community program is an excellent way to train pediatricians.